 The answer, however, isn’t as simple or straightforward as the question.

 On one side, Google has made a name for itself as the internet’s go-to search engine.
 On the other, Facebook is where more than a fourth of the world stays in touch with friends.
 Both are valuable places to advertise — but for different reasons.
 For your next campaign, which you choose depends on several factors.
 First, let’s define both types of advertising.

 Facebook advertising is a paid system that allows businesses to serve branded messages to users of the world’s largest social network.
 Placements on Facebook include the newsfeed, the sidebar, and the audience network on mobile.

 What is Google advertising?

 Google advertising is a paid system that allows brands to amplify their messaging throughout the Google network.
-That includes over 2 million websites on its display network and, on its search network, the results pages of 3.5 billion daily searches.
+That includes over 2 million websites and the results pages of 3.5 billion daily searches.

 Facebook Ads vs. Google Ads